Sally Partridge: Books

 Partridge is the author of Goblet Club, a young-adult fiction novel set in the South African Platteland, published in South Africa by Human and Rousseau Publishers in 2007.
 The novel won the SABC/You magazine I am a writer Competition in 2007, as well as the MER Prize for Best Youth Novel at the Mnet Via Afrika Awards in 2008.

 Her second novel, Fuse, deals with the sensitive subjects of school killings, bullying and runaways, and is set on the streets of Cape Town and Pretoria.
 The novel was shortlisted for the Percy Fitzpatrick Prize for Youth Fiction awarded by the SA English Academy.

 Partridge’s third novel, Dark Poppy’s Demise, tells the story of sixteen-year-old Jenna Brooks who falls prey to an Internet predator on Facebook.
 The novel was awarded the MER Prize for Best Youth Novel, at the Media24 Literary Awards (previously the Via Afrika Awards).

 Her fourth novel, Sharp Edges, was published in August, 2013.
 In the same year, Partridge was shortlisted for the Commonwealth Short Story Prize.

 Her short story, "The Expedition", was published in the Home Away anthology.

+She jointly won the 2022 Percy FitzPatrick Award for her novel, Sea Star Summer.